elunico/guppy/README.md

 - `-i ISSUE` Get information about the issues in the repo. use `-i all` to see all issues (or several if there are many), `-i NUMBER` to see a particular issue, or `-i pPAGE_SPEC` for a particular page or pages
 - `-c COMMIT` Get information about the commits in the repo. use `-c all` to see all commits (or several if there are many),  `-c HASH` to see a particular commit, or `-c pPAGE_SPEC` to see a particular page or pages.
   - You can also specify `-c HEAD`.
 This will fetch the head commit of the default branch of the repo and then display it.
 This option always makes a request to find the HEAD commit, but if it is cached, it will retrieve it from the cache.
-- `-b BRANCH` Get informatino about the branches in the repo.
-Use `-b all` to see all commits (or several if there are many),  `-b NAME` to see a particular commit, or `-b pPAGE_SPEC` to see a particular page or pages.
+- `-b BRANCH` Get information about the branches in the repo.
+Use `-b all` to see all branches (or several if there are many),  `-b NAME` to see a particular branch, or `-b pPAGE_SPEC` to see a particular page or pages.

 For users in `user` mode
 - `-g GIST` Get information about the gists of the user. use `-g all` to see all gists (or several if there are many), `-g ID` to see a particular gist, or `-g pPAGE_SPEC` for a particular page or pages